 Chante writes: You talk about swimming being the best exercise for overweight people, but you don’t tell us how exactly to use swimming.
 What should overweight people do in the pool?
 What’s a good workout to start with?
 What are good beginner workouts, medium level workouts, and expert workouts?

 That being said, most of my swim sessions have a common underlying structure.
 Currently, it looks more or less like this:

 - Warmup: 12 lengths of either breaststroke or a swim medley that includes breaststroke, front crawl, and backstroke.

 Focusing: a few swimming drills to get the feel of the water.
 Feeling connected to the water is an important aspect to be able to enjoy swimming.
-I currently use the following freestyle drills: Under Switch, Zipper Switch and Over Switch.
+I currently use the following front crawl drills: Under Switch, Zipper Switch and Over Switch.
 I do about four lengths of each drill.

 Main practice: Here I work on the technical aspects of the stroke I want to improve.
 I typically alternate swimming lengths and drilling lengths, or I focus on one point of my stroke and try to execute it correctly while swimming for a few lengths.

 Endurance: Depending on the time left, I do a set of between 20 and 30 lengths non-stop.